 SHORMANN MATH

 If you like Saxon but need more student support, you might want to look into Shormann Math.
 Dr. Shormann produced the DIVE CDs that correlate to Saxon lessons (we use these CDs).
-Later he went on to create his own curriculum that’s similar to Saxon but more updated/modern.
+Later he went on to create his own curriculum that’s similar to Saxon but more updated/modern and does extend all the way through Calculus.
 I have not used Shormann Math, but I do know he provides video explanation of each problem if the student gets it wrong, and he may even provide grading and student support online.

 TEACHING TEXTBOOKS